ordinall/TypingMaster/README.md

 # The Typing Master
 A project for first my semester at NUCES FAST KHI campus.

+### Build Download:
+Download the files:
++ glo.txt
++ pdcurses.dll
++ program.exe

+Run program.exe, make sure that all these files are in the same directory.

 ### Objectives
  - [x] Initialize Git repo
  - [x] Make basic window moving functions